Marcelofury/Marcelofury/README.md

 **Aspiring Software Engineer · Data Analyst · AI Enthusiast · Future Space Technologist**

 I enjoy turning ideas into usable software.
-My current focus is modern web apps, practical machine learning, and foundational systems projects in C. Long-term, the goal is to contribute to **space systems engineering** and **autonomous analytics** for missions that matter.
+My current focus is modern web apps, practical machine learning.
+Long-term, the goal is to contribute to **space systems engineering** and **autonomous analytics** for missions that matter.

 ---